-That depends on a few factors which your audiologist will discuss with you in your first visit.
+That depends on a few factors which your audiologist will discuss with you on your first visit.
 Your risk for hearing damage, your age, and the results from your baseline test will determine a recommendation.

 If you have some hearing loss, you’ll begin treatment which will probably require a few follow-up visits in the immediate months following.
-From then on, you should be popping back in to the clinic annually for a check-up.
+From then on, you should be popping back into the clinic annually for a check-up.

 As we get older, even if no hearing loss is detected, you may be encouraged to visit annually.
 This is because our hearing naturally declines as we age.
 This is known as presbycusis, and affects more than 50% of Australians aged 61-70 and as much as 75% of Australians aged 71+.
 Early treatment of presbycusis is a great intervention for further health problems including dementia, and cognitive decline.